prathameshdv/Adapted-Cat-and-Mouse-Based-Optimizer/README.md

-# An Adapted Cat and Mouse Based Optimizer for solving the CVRP problem

 # Adapted Cat and Mouse Based Optimizer (ACMBO) for Capacitated Vehicle Routing Problem (CVRP)

 This repository contains the implementation of the **Adapted Cat and Mouse Based Optimizer (ACMBO)** algorithm, a metaheuristic designed to efficiently solve the **Capacitated Vehicle Routing Problem (CVRP)**.
 The CVRP is a classic combinatorial optimization problem in logistics, aiming to find the most cost-effective routes for a fleet of vehicles to deliver goods to customers, while adhering to vehicle capacity constraints.